ShaheerJamalChishti90/ToDo-App_ICT-Project/README.md

 *   **Flask:** A micro web framework for Python, used for building the web application backend.
 *   **HTML5:** Standard markup language for creating web pages.
 *   **CSS3:** Stylesheet language used for describing the presentation of a document written in HTML.
-*   **JavaScript:** Used for interactive elements, specifically the theme toggle functionality.

 ## Setup and Installation